It's Not All About SEO...

 Why should they even listen to me?
 I literally felt like this woman - climbing this enormous mountain without a net.

 So, I developed this process.
 I had to think through all the complexities of working cross functionally within a large global organization.

 I already knew the one thing that killed an SEO program faster than it started was not implementing any of the recommendations delivered.
 Or that no one in the organization ever listens to the SEO, certainly never the developers who thought they knew a better way anyway.

 I even got a pretty good size budget so that I could hire an external international team to support our local language sites.
 I also acquired a really expensive SEO platform to manage all my work.
 It was all coming together ... then....after a few years, just as things were clicking along, the company went through a rather large round of layoffs and off went the global SEO program and me with it.

 What happened next was nothing short of a gift.

 I wasn't at all sure this was going to to work for these type of clients.
-But, I was able to apply my amazing new methodology to their Diamond Clients.
+But, I was able to apply my amazing new methodology to those Diamond Clients.

-It worked so well, I got to work with all their digital marketing clients in the automotive, retail, and telecommunications sectors.
+It worked so well, I got to work with all their digital marketing clients in the Automotive, Retail, CPG, Banking and Telecommunications sectors.
 I taught them the process, got the team together and we got to work.